YellowPapayas/wit-bindgen/VISITOR_DESIGN.md

 - **Mutability**: Visitor is `&mut self` to allow stateful visitors
 - **Error Handling**: Visitors should not panic; use Result types if needed
 - **Performance**: Visitor checks are guarded by `Option` and only run when present, plus feature gating ensures zero overhead when feature is disabled
-- **Feature Gating**: All visitor functionality is behind the `visitor` feature flag; use helper methods to keep code clean
+- **Feature Gating**: All visitor functionality is behind the `annotation` feature flag; use helper methods to keep code clean
 - **Testing**: Must test both with and without the feature enabled to ensure correctness
 - **Backward Compatibility**: All changes are additive; existing code unaffected